seerge/g-helper/docs/README.md

 2. Unzip to a folder of your choice
 3. Run **GHelper.exe**

-### Dependencies
+### Dependencies & Requirements

-- App requires [.NET7](https://dotnet.microsoft.com/en-us/download) to be installed.
+- Microsoft [.NET7](https://dotnet.microsoft.com/en-us/download).
 Most probably you already have it.
-Otherwise you can [download it](https://dotnet.microsoft.com/en-us/download).
+Otherwise you can [download it](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.202-windows-x64-installer) from the official website.

+- [Asus System Control Interface](https://dlcdnets.asus.com/pub/ASUS/nb/Image/CustomComponent/ASUSSystemControlInterfaceV3/ASUSSystemControlInterfaceV3.exe).
+If you have or had MyASUS app installed this "driver" probably still in place (even after MyASUS uninstalls).
+Alternatively - you can download and install it, and later disable / remove unnecessary services by running [this bat file](https://raw.githubusercontent.com/seerge/g-helper/main/debloat.bat) as admin.

 - I recommend keeping "Asus Optimization Service" running, as it keeps basic laptop hotkeys such as screen or keyboard brightness adjustment working.
-If you have (or had) MyASUS app installed, that service is most probably still up and running even after MyASUS uninstalls.
-It's part of [Asus System Control Interface](https://www.asus.com/support/FAQ/1047338/).
-You can install it, and later disable / remove unnecessary services by running [this bat file](https://raw.githubusercontent.com/seerge/g-helper/main/debloat.bat) as admin.

-- It's not recommended to use an app in combination with Armoury Crate, cause they adjust the same settings.
+- It's not recommended to use an app in combination with Armoury Crate services, cause they adjust the same settings.
 You can [uninstall it using it's own uninstall tool](https://dlcdnets.asus.com/pub/ASUS/mb/14Utilities/Armoury_Crate_Uninstall_Tool.zip?model=armoury%20crate).
 Just in case, you can always install it back later.

 Note: Doesn't need administrator privileges to run!